diogojc/diogojc.github.io/_posts/2018-05-01-tensorflow-basics.md

 categories: [machine-learning, neural-networks, tensorflow]
 tags: [machine-learning, tensorflow, neural networks, optimization]
 ---

-In this post I want to lay out the fundamentals for my understanding of how to work further with [TensorFlow][tensorflow-url].
+Here I want to lay out the fundamental mechanics of how to work with [TensorFlow][tensorflow-url].

 As far as I understand TensorFlows biggest proposition is that you can find the parameters that miminize/maximize a given function without having to specify it's gradients.

-When using TensorFlow to train neural networks this is particularly handy for the backpropagation step with custom activation and cost functions.
+When using TensorFlow to train neural networks (a complex function) this is particularly handy for the [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) steps with arbitrary architectures, activations and cost functions.

-# Importing TensorFlow
+## Importing TensorFlow

 The first thing necessary is to load the library.
 I prefer to use the shorter 'tf' alias.
 {% highlight python %}
 import tensorflow as tf
 {% endhighlight %}

-# Evaluating a function
+## Evaluating a function

 Before trying to optimize functions lets just try to represent a function with parameters and evaluate it.
 Take the $$y$$ function bellow: